swanbeck/coral_cli/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command launch      Extract and run Coral-compatible docker-compose services shutdown    Stop and remove resources for a given instance verify      Checks if a Docker image is compliant with Coral's standards
+  completion  Generate the autocompletion script for the specified shell help        Help about any command launch      Launches Coral instances shutdown    Stops and cleans up Coral instances verify      Checks if a component is compliant with Coral's standards

 Flags:
   -h, --help   help for coral